ddrscott/heart_of_five/PLAY.md

 ### Sisters

 Two or more Two of a Kinds.
 Where the `rank` of the cards are sequential.
-For instance: `3H 3D,4H 4D`.
+For instance: `3H 3D, 4H 4D`.
 Three of a Kind may also be used.
 For instance: `3H 3D 3S, 4H 4D 4C`.
 Four of a Kind could be used, too, but
 again, it's a waste of a bomb.

 The `rank` of the highest pair/triple determines the strength of the meld.

+**Warning**: Aces and Twos are low pairs because Run ranking is applied.

 ### Full House